A potential system with infinitely many critical periods: Preliminary lemmas and results

 \end{lemma}

-On studying the isochronicity of potential center, Urabe's striking conclusion \cite{URABE} states as follows \begin{lemma} If the potential $g$ is odd function, the only type of planar potential system \eqref{SN} having an isochronous center at the origin is the linear one. \end{lemma}
+When the potential $g$ of planar system \eqref{SN} is odd, Concerning the analytical properties of period function of potential center.
+Urabe's striking conclusion \cite{URABE} concerning its iso-chronicity states as follows \begin{lemma} If the potential $g$ is odd function, the only type of planar potential system \eqref{SN} having an isochronous center at the origin is the linear one. \end{lemma}

-Concerning necessary condition to the monotonicity of period for even potential system \eqref{SN}, Opial assert in Theorem 6 in \cite{ZO} it is stated as follows. \begin{lemma} If the period function of global center of system \eqref{SN} is monotonous and potential energy $G$ is even then the function $x\mapsto\,\frac{G(x)}{x^2}$ is monotonous in $(0,+\infty)$. \end{lemma}
+Concerning the monotonicity of period for potential center \eqref{SN} at the origin, Opial assert in Theorem 6 in \cite{ZO} \begin{lemma} If the potential $g$ is odd function, the period function of global center of system \eqref{SN} is monotonous then the function $x\mapsto\,\frac{G(x)}{x^2}$ is monotonous in $(0,+\infty)$ as well. \end{lemma}

 Parameterizing the periodic orbit by the abscissa $\xi$ of intersection point between oval $\Gamma$ with positive half $x-$axis, denoted by $\Gamma_{\xi}$.
-Concerning the bifurcation of critical periods from the linear isochronous center, Variation Lemma 3.2 of \cite{CCMJ} stated as follows proposes a necessary condition to the persistence of $2\pi-$periodic solutions. \begin{lemma} Let $(x,y)\rightarrow\,(f(x,y),g(x,y))$ be analytic mapping, consider the one parameter family of perturbed system from the linear center as follows
+Variation Lemma 3.2 of \cite{CCMJ} stated as follows proposes a necessary condition to the persistence of $2\pi-$periodic solutions. \begin{lemma} Let $(x,y)\rightarrow\,(f(x,y),g(x,y))$ be analytic mapping, consider the one parameter family of perturbed system from the linear center as follows

 which has a center at the origin for any parameter $\lambda\in\,J$ where real closed interval $J$ contains $\lambda=0$.
 Then period function $T(\xi,\lambda)$ holds for $T_{\lambda}^{\prime}(\xi,0)=0$ if and only if the integral